aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 1. Amazon SageMaker endpoint.
 2. Amazon SageMaker endpoint configuration.
 3. Amazon SageMaker model.
-4. Amazon Elastic Container Registry (ECR).
+4. Amazon Elastic Container Registry (Amazon ECR).
-5. Amazon Simple Storage Service (S3) Buckets.
+5. Amazon Simple Storage Service (Amazon S3) Buckets.

 ## Conclusion

-This repository presented an end-to-end workflow for training a Twin Neural Network with PyTorch and Fast.ai, followed by its deployment with TorchServe eager mode on Amazon SageMaker Endpoint.
+This repository presents an end-to-end workflow for training a Twin Neural Network with PyTorch and Fast.ai, followed by its deployment with TorchServe eager mode on Amazon SageMaker Endpoint.
 You can use this repository as a template to develop and deploy your own deep learning solutions.
 We then used an application built with the open source Streamlit framework that demonstrates how end users can use the new model to compare two images and visualise the results.
 This approach eliminates the self-maintainance effort to build and manage a customised inference server, which helps to speed up the process from training a cutting-edge deep learning model to its online application in the real world, at scale.

 ## Reference